Development of Minecraft: Java Edition: 1.18: "Caves & Cliffs: Part II"

 Caves & Cliffs: Part II released on 30 November 2021.
 The update reworked the world generation to be more expansive, with higher mountains and deeper caves, along with new biomes for both.
-To achieve such change, the world height was increased from 256 to 384, 64 blocks up and down.
+To achieve such change, the world height was increased from 256 to 384 blocks, 64 blocks up and down.
 Mountains were changed to have a gradual biome shift, along with making them higher and featuring more defined peaks.
 Caves were expanded, featuring more varied generation, larger aquifers and new biomes, such as lush caves and dripstone caves.
 A mysterious and dangerous Deep Dark cave biome, archaeology features, and bundles were also set to appear, but were later postponed to The Wild Update, Trails & Tales and Bundles of Bravery updates respectively.
 New music by Lena Raine and Samuel Åberg was composed for the update and later released as Minecraft: The Wild Update (Original Game Soundtrack).

+Speaking at the Game Developers Conference in March 2026, Minecrafts general manager Ryan Cooper likened the update's development process to "trying to build a skyscraper with hand tools," stating that Caves & Cliffs was split a result of overambition as well as having to work on both the technical and creative side of the game, which, in turn, discouraged Mojang Studios from developing large-scale updates and resulted in the switch to smaller but more frequent "drops" in 2023.